|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship is funded by a donation to the University of Sydney by the de Costa family in memory of Jerome de Costa whose enrolment at SCA was sadly prevented by his untimely death.

 a.
 Applicants must be currently enrolled in their third year of Bachelor of Visual Arts or Bachelor of Visual Arts/Bachelor of Advanced Studies in the Sydney College of Arts at the University of Sydney.

 b.
 Applicants must be completing their studio specialisation in the year of application.

 c.
-Applicants must be planning to exhibit at the end of year undergraduate degree show.
+Applicants must be planning to exhibit as part of the end of year undergraduate degree show.

 d.
-Applicants must be able to demonstrate financial disadvantage.
+Applicants must be able to demonstrate financial need.

 a.
 The Scholarship will be awarded on the basis of:

 iv. a personal statement demonstrating how the scholarship will support their work to be exhibited.